khawkins98/vf-child-playground/docs/guidelines/index.md

 isIndex: true
 ---

-What to do and what not to do.
+Add any notes on what to do and what no to.